willmadison/Hackercup/README.md

 Facebook Hacker Cup Solutions
 -----------------------------

-This is simply a little repository for storing my soultions for Hackercup!
+This is simply a little repository for storing my solutions for Hackercup!
 I may periodically look back at this to remember how I approached something algorithmically but mostly this is just for fun!

 All of the source files you'll find here are written in [Go](http://golang.org).